 We face competition from oil, natural gas, natural gas processing and petrochemical companies.
 The principal areas of competition include obtaining gas supplies for processing operations, obtaining supplies of raw product for fractionation and the marketing and transportation of natural gas liquids.
 Competition typically arises as a result of the location and operating efficiency of facilities, the reliability of services and price and delivery capabilities.
 Our NGL fractionation facilities at Mont Belvieu compete for volumes of mixed NGLs with three other fractionators at Mont Belvieu.
 In addition, certain major producers fractionate NGLs for their own account in captive facilities.
-The Mont Belvieu fractionation facilities also compete with large, integrated energy and petrochemical companies in our isomerization, MTBE, propylene and natural gas processing businesses.
+The Mont Belvieu fractionation facilities also compete on a more limited basis with two fractionators in Conway, Kansas.
+We also compete with large, integrated energy and petrochemical companies in our isomerization, MTBE, propylene and natural gas processing businesses.
 Our customers who are significant producers or consumers of NGLs or natural gas may develop their own processing facilities in lieu of using our services or co-investing with us in new projects.
 In addition, certain of our competitors may have advantages in competing for acquisitions or other new business opportunities because of their financial resources and access to NGL supplies.